Shaher-11/alpha-blogy/README.md

 # Alpha-Blogy

-> The application allows users to log in and write articles and edit them as well as viewing other people's articles and more.
+> The application allows users to log in and write articles and edit them as well as commenting on other people's articles and more.

 ![screenshot](./app/assets/images/alpha.png)